MDLlife/blog/content/en/2019-03-04-mdl-dev-update-part-1.md

  - _***Wallet encryption***_ using chacha20+poly1305 for encryption and authentication and scrypt for key derivation.
 <center>
   ![](/images/dev-update-2019-1/encrypted-wallet.png)
-  Add passwords, not to store your seed in plain text
+  You can now add a password, and your wallet seed will be encrypted
 </center>

  - _***Advanced Send***_, allowing users to control which outputs to use for transaction, a detailed control of Token Hour allocation and feature to send to a multiple receivers (Multi-Send)